Guidance for Travel-Based Research

-In the current environment, we do not expect that a significant amount of travel-based research and scholarship will be possible for the balance of 2020.
+In the current environment, we do not expect that a significant amount of travel-based research and scholarship will be possible.
 We expect travel related to conferences to be particularly unlikely for the foreseeable future.

 This guidance will be applicable until further notice.
 Winter session guidance for research labs/studios can be found here.
-Additional guidance for the spring semester (2021) will be determined as the University better understands the risk of travel at that time.
+Additional guidance will be determined, as needed, as the University better understands the risk of travel at that time.